WeirdCatAFK/NosyBird/README.md

     "Password": "Example Password"
 }

-Check the sample.py to check out how NosyBird Works
+Check the sample.py to check out how NosyBird